The Sleep Well At Night (SWAN) Portfolio

 Target: $4,500 - $5,000 / oz

-Gold is the only "Zero-Coupon Bond" with no counterparty risk.
-With Central Banks buying record amounts to diversify away from the Dollar, Bank of America projects gold hitting $4,538 by year-end.
+Gold serves as the only "Zero-Coupon Bond" with absolutely no counterparty risk.
+With BRICS nations and global Central Banks buying record tonnage to diversify away from the U.S. Dollar reserve system, the physical demand floor is practically unbreakable.
+Major institutional desks, including Bank of America, currently project spot gold testing the $4,500 threshold by year-end as fiat currency debasement accelerates.

 Confidence: High